St3v3a/apim-OAI-tool/README.md

    - Enter your Azure API endpoint URL
    - Input your Azure API key
    - Select the appropriate API version
-   - Choose the AI model you want to use (if applicable)
+   - Enter the AI model names you want to use, delete examples.

-4. Click "Save" to store your settings.
+4. Click "Update Configuration" to store your settings.

-5. Restart the application for the changes to take effect.
+5. Click "Back to chat"

-Note: Your settings will be saved in the `config.json` file.
+Note: Your APIM settings will be saved in the `config.json` file.
 This file is gitignored to prevent accidental commits of sensitive information.

+Models are storted in models.txt

 ## Usage

+Basic Mode:
 1. Type your message in the input field at the bottom of the window.
 2. Press Enter or click the Send button to submit your message.
-3. The AI's response will appear in the chat history above.
+3. The AI's response (only first sentance") will appear in the window beow with some of the resonse headers.

-## Configuration

-An example `config.json` file is provided with placeholders for the necessary API credentials:
+Advanced Mode.
+Will select user and system messages from the messages.csv
+ - To randomly re-order csv click "Randomize CSV" button
+ - Set the desired number or itterations (messages to send)
+ - clcik "Send"
+ Each completed response (first sentance + response headers) in turn will display in the Iterations windows below.

+Disclaimer:
+This is a simple tool for testing and learning.
+It is not intended for production use.